Grasse, France: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Be sure to pick the right type.
-The vast majority of adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C and E. Be careful to get the right kind.
+The majority of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most places.

 Airplane phone mount